-- For the first hour of operation, run the engine at varied throttle settings up to 3500 RPM or at approximately half throttle. - For the second hour of operation, run the engine at varied throttle settings up to 4500 RPM or at three-quarter throttle, and during this period of time, run it at full throttle for approximately one minute every ten minutes. - For the next eight hours of operation, avoid continuous operation at full throttle for more than five minutes at a time
+- 1. For the first two hours of operation, run the engine at varied throttle settings up to 4500 RPM or at three-quarter throttle, and at full throttle for approximately one minute every ten minutes. - 2.
+For the next eight hours of operation, avoid continuous operation at full throttle for more than five minutes at a time.

-Starting The Engine
+Starting The Engine - Remote Control Models

-Before starting, read the Pre-Starting Check List, Special Operating Instructions, and Engine Break-in Procedure in the Operation Section.
+Before starting, read the Pre-Starting Check List, and Engine Break-in Procedure in the Operation section.